Simatwa/tdwnsv3/README.md

   -upl upload_limit, --upload-limit-person upload_limit
                         Maximum files to be uploaded per IP --upload-multiple     Allow users to upload more than one file at a time.
-  --host                Host the files on the LAN --sort                Prettify the display of the contents --aggressive          Filter all entries with the restricted keywords --view                Files can be seen but can't be downloaded --strict              Only allow whitelisted & brownlisted IPs to access server!
+  --display-hidden      Show hidden files and directories --host                Host the files on the LAN --no-sort             Disable prettifying the display of contents --aggressive          Filter all entries with the restricted keywords --view                Files can be seen but can't be downloaded --strict              Only allow whitelisted & brownlisted IPs to access
+                        server!
   --preload             Load videos before clicked --upload              Allow users to upload files --save-css            Saves the css data in path for future use --no-cache            Use currently passed parameters not previously saved --encrypt             Encrypt URIs on the webpage --debug               Debug the web application in UI mode

 ```